mircokroon/minecraft-world-downloader/README.md

 java -jar world-downloader.jar --help
 ```

-The GUI can be disabled by specifying the server address option:
+The GUI can be disabled by including the `--no-gui` option, and specifying the server address:
 ```
 java -jar world-downloader.jar --no-gui -s address.to.server.com
 ```